 Equipment

-Instant Pot: for convenience of time, I use an instant pot and recommend you do too.
-Here is a link to the instant pot Ibbought years ago.
+Here is a link to the instant pot I bought years ago.
 I use mine for at least 3-4 times a week.
-I like this specific model because it has grown with our family.
+I like this specific model because our family has grown into it.
 When we bought it we were a family of three.
 Now we are a family of six, it fits our needs and will continue to as the kids get older.
-It is a bit of an investment, but taking care of it will ensure it’s longegevity and in return save time in the kitchen!
-I’ll be sharing many of my favorite recipes using this favorite kitchen tool in the future.

 Mason Jars to store your extra bone broth in.